jperkin/www.perkin.org.uk/_posts/2011-09-14-creating-chroots-for-fun-and-mysql-testing.markdown

 ## OSX

 For OSX we don't actually use a chroot tarball but instead create a sparse disk image.
-Currently the size of the "chroot" is very large as there's no easy way to strip down an OSX install, so mounting a disk image is faster than unpacking a chroot, plus it preserves various HFS-specific attributes.
+Currently the size of the &ldquo;chroot&rdquo; is very large as there's no easy way to strip down an OSX install, so mounting a disk image is faster than unpacking a chroot, plus it preserves various HFS-specific attributes.

 You will likely need at least the BSD, BaseSystem, and Essentials packages.